 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) estimates that job opportunities for zoologists and wildlife biologists will increase by 4% between 2014 and 2024, which is slower than the national average for all careers.
-According to a 2016 search on PayScale.com, the median salary for wildlife biologists was $49,923.
+The U.S. Bureau of Labor Statistics (BLS) estimates that job opportunities for zoologists and wildlife biologists will increase as fast as the average between 2018 and 2028.
+According to a 2019 search on PayScale.com, the salaries for wildlife biologists ranged from $35,000 to $79,000 per year.

 Although a formal education is not necessarily required to become a wildlife coordinator, there are master's degree programs that could be advantageous for career advancement in the field.
 Topics of specialization within wildlife coordination include subjects like fish science or avian biology.